omergul123/LLModel/README.md

 ## Example Project

-Please download the example project to see how the enitre system works.
+Please download the example project to see how the entire system works.

 ## Contact